 Best for large loan amounts and perks: SoFi

 Here’s why: SoFi offers a wide range of loans, including personal loans.
 Through SoFi, you can apply to borrow $5,000 to $100,000 with a personal loan, and you may be able to get the funds as soon as the same day you apply.
 But keep in mind that the exact amount of time it takes for money to appear in your account will depend on your bank.

-SoFi doesn’t charge origination fees or prepayment penalties for its personal loans.
+SoFi doesn’t charge prepayment fees or late fees for personal loans.
 When you open an account with SoFi, you become a member and are eligible for its other perks.
 Member benefits include financial planning and career coaching.

 Best for transparency: PayActiv